-Starting from 2015, in a context marked by exceptionally low interest rates, the proceeds generated by the investment of CRH's own funds no longer sufficed to cover its overhead because of the obligation to pay contributions levied at EU level in connection with the single supervisory mechanism.
+Starting from 2015, in a context marked by exceptionally low interest rates, the proceeds generated by the investment of CRH's own funds no longer sufficed to cover the strong increase in its overhead because of the obligation to pay contributions levied at EU level in connection with the single supervisory mechanism.
 Such contributions were therefore recharged to the borrowers.

-Thus, in 2018, in accordance with Article 5.1 of the internal rules and Article 3.4 of the collateralisation agreements, the following amounts were recharged to borrowers, taking into account, where applicable, such borrowers' specific features:
+Thus, in 2019, in accordance with Article 5.1 of the internal rules and Article 3.4 of the collateralisation agreements, the following amounts were recharged to borrowers, taking into account, where applicable, such borrowers' specific features:

-- The SRF contribution, in the immediately expensed amount of € 7,207,156, with the amount paid by CRH being equal to € 8,479,007, up 28% from the preceding financial year.
-It is however to be noted that, as such contribution is determined in the aggregate per country, the fraction attributable to CRH would, where applicable, have been largely allocated directly to CRH's shareholders. - The ECB supervision contribution, representing an expense of € 810,158. - The expenses related to the Prudential Supervision Authority and to the Single Resolution Board in a cumulated amount of € 301,808. - The fees paid to rating agencies.
+- the SRF contribution, in the immediately expensed amount of $\in$ 6,389,104 with the amount paid by CRH being equal to $\in$ 7,516,593.
+It is however to be noted that, as such contribution is determined in the aggregate per country, the fraction attributable to CRH would, where applicable, have been largely allocated directly to CRH's shareholders. - the ECB supervision contribution, representing an expense of $\notin$ 924,479. - the expenses related to the Prudential Supervision Authority and to the Single Resolution Board in a cumulated amount of € 307,028. - the fees paid to rating agencies, the expenses related to the creation of an EMTN program and the corresponding issue expenses, the financial service expenses and the expenses related to the service of the securities.